ratwithacompiler/OBS-captions-plugin/README.md

 * You can enable and disable the caption preview dock in OBS under `View -> Docks -> Captions`
 * Some video players like MPV can show embedded captions on downloaded VODs but very few support that.
 * The quality of Google's Speech Recognition heavily depends on the speaker and what is being said.
 The results are usually be pretty good in normal conversational settings like talking to chat but the recognition quality can go down noticeably when using ingame terms or other specialized vocabulary or during hectic speaking.
 * SRT transcript files are generally recommended for saving captions for local recordings.
-They are support by many players, websites and tools and are easy to edit.
+They are supported by many video players, websites and tools and are easy to edit.

 ![Example Image](https://i.imgur.com/UcPk8gz.png)
 ##### [Example VOD here](https://www.twitch.tv/videos/441407980?t=20s)